Sarah-Bue/knit-space/README.md

 ![Mock Up Image]()

-KnitSpace is a vibrant online community for knitters of all levels to come together to share, learn, and connect.
-Blog posts on a wide variety of knitting-related topics are available to browse without the need to log in.
-Users also have the option to create an account and save their favourite posts to their own dashboard and review them with ease.
+KnitSpace is a vibrant online community for knitters of all levels to share, learn, and connect.
+Users can browse blog posts on various knitting-related topics without logging in.
+They can also create an account to save their favourite posts or create their own.

 Visit the deployed application [here](https://knit-space-57239e7d6ce8.herokuapp.com/).